nicholaswmin/automap/README.md

 If your cloud-provider supports [Redis JSON][redis-json], then you probably use that instead.

-We'd still build a similar mapper to this one but for our own internal reasons that are probably specific to us; in general half the issues this module attempts to solve are solved out-the-box by using RedisJSON directly.
+Half the issues this module attempts to solve are solved out-the-box by using RedisJSON directly.

 ### Alternative modules